ThBret/Fermentation-bacteria/anvio.md

 anvi-get-sequences-for-gene-clusters -g STORAGE-GENOMES.db -p PANGENOME-PAN.db -o genes.fa
 ~~~

 **5.** Compute both the geometric homogeneity and functional homogeneity for the gene clusters in a pangenome database and add this information to the database.
-This is done because the phylogenemic inference cannot be performed on the entire pangenome, instead we will only use gene clusters with significant variation (combined homogeneity < 0.75).
+Since the phylogenemic inference cannot be performed on the entire pangenome, we will instead only use gene clusters with significant variation (combined homogeneity < 0.75).
 ~~~
 anvi-compute-gene-cluster-homogeneity -p PANGENOME-PAN.db -g STORAGE-GENOMES.db -o homogeneity_output.txt --store-in-db
 ~~~

 **6.** Get a FASTA file with aligned and concatenated amino acid sequences corresponding to the selected gene clusters.
+This will be used to perform the phylogenomic analysis.
+We set the *--max-combined-homogeneity-index* to 0.75 to limit our selection to highly variable gene clusters (as they will have a bigger impact on the phylogeny than gene clusters with low variability).
+We also set the *genomes-gene-cluster-occurs* parameter to 32 as we have 32 genomes in the analysis and we want the gene clusters to be present in every genome.
 ~~~
-anvi-get-sequences-for-gene-clusters -g STORAGE-GENOMES.db -p PANGENOME-PAN.db --concatenate-gene-clusters -o filtered-concatenated-proteins.fa --max-num-genes-from-each-genome 1 --max-combined-homogeneity-index 0.75
+anvi-get-sequences-for-gene-clusters -g STORAGE-GENOMES.db -p PANGENOME-PAN.db --concatenate-gene-clusters -o filtered-concatenated-proteins.fa --max-num-genes-from-each-genome 1 --min-num-genes-from-each-genome 1 --min-num-genomes-gene-cluster-occurs 32 --max-combined-homogeneity-index 0.75
 ~~~

 **7.** Perform phylogenetic inference based on the previously generated FASTA file containing aligned and concatenated gene clusters of interest.